-The Taxonomy Approval Metrics (TAM) document establishes standards for XBRL taxonomy development from the perspective of systems development.
-For the purposes of this document, the term "Taxonomy" will refer to not only the XBRL taxonomy but also the supporting materials.
+The Taxonomy Approval Metrics (TAM) document establishes standards for XBRL taxonomy review and approval by the XBRL US Domain Steering Committee (DSC).
+For this document, the term "Taxonomy" will refer to not only the XBRL taxonomy but also the supporting materials.
 "Developer" refers to the author(s) of the Taxonomy.